wenwen357951/dl_scourse_2022/index.md

-# Deep Learning (Short Course 2022)
+# Deep Learning (Short Course 2022 at STUTS, Taiwan)

 This course in deep learning focuses on practical aspects of deep learning.
 We therefore provide jupyter notebooks.
-([complete overview of all notebooks](https://github.com/tensorchiefs/dl_course_2020/tree/master/notebooks) used in the course).

 For doing the hands-on part we recommend to use colab (you might need a google account) an internet connections is needed.
 If you want to do it without internet connection on your own computer you can either install anaconda ([details and installation instruction](anaconda.md)) or use the provided a docker container ([details and installation instruction](docker.md)).

 To easily follow the course please make sure that you are familiar with the some [basic math and python skills](prerequistites.md).

 ## Info for the projects
-You can join together in small groups and choose a topic for your DL project.
+You can join together in small groups (maximum 3 students) and choose a topic for your DL project.
 You should prepare a poster and a spotlight talk (5 minutes) which you will present on the last course day.
 To get some hints how to create a good poster you can check out the links that are provided in <a href="https://www.dropbox.com/s/u1f6mqk4pc3uhxe/poster-guidelines.pdf?dl=1">poster_guidelines.pdf</a>

-If you need free GPU resources, we might want to follow the [instructions how to use google colab](co.md).
-Help for preparing a hdf5 file from your images you can be found in the <a href="https://github.com/tensorchiefs/dl_course_2018/blob/master/notebooks/data_prep.ipynb"> example Notebook.</a>

-Examples for projects from the DL course 2018 and 2019 can be found [here](projects.md) from [2020](https://docs.google.com/spreadsheets/d/1NXinRQMifg_QNQs1fyn5HeiZNRnTGnIy1W7-ij-jQhg/edit?usp=sharing)

-**Fill in the Title and the Topic of your Projects until 30.03.2022 [here](https://docs.google.com/spreadsheets/d/18VFrPbKq3YSOg8Ebc1q1wGgkfgaWl7IkcCClGEDGj6Q/edit#gid=0)**

 ## Other resources
-We took inspiration (and sometimes slides / figures) from the following resources.
+This course a short version of a to courses given together with Beate Sick for the CAS Deep Learning at the ZHAW in Winterthur (8 times 4 hours) (link) and a version with R (instead of python) given together we Beate Sick for the

 * Probabilistic Deep Learning (DL-Book) [Probabilistic Deep Learning](https://www.manning.com/books/probabilistic-deep-learning?a_aid=probabilistic_deep_learning&a_bid=78e55885).
 This book is by the tensorchiefs and covers the increasingly popular probabilistic approach to deep learning .